DyerlabTeaching/ENVS-543/README.md

 ## Assignments & Grading Policy

-The grade for this course is based upon the totality of the points gained for all assignments as well as a single large data analysis project that will be due at the end of the semester.
+The grade for this course is based upon the totality of the points gained for all assignments, as well as a single large data analysis project that will be due at the end of the semester.
 This final will account for 10% of your overall grade.
-Grades will be determined using the normal 10% scale: - A (\>= 90%),\
+Grades will be determined using the normal 10% scale:
+- A (\>= 90%),\
 - B (\>= 80% & \< 90%),\
-- C (\>= 70% & \< 80%), - D (\>= 60% & \< 70%), and - F (\< 60%).
+- C (\>= 70% & \< 80%),
+- D (\>= 60% & \< 70%), and
+- F (\< 60%).

-All percentages are concrete and scores will be rounded to the nearest integer and no extra credit will be given.
+All percentages are concrete, and scores will be rounded to the nearest integer; no extra credit will be given.

 ## Late Policy

 All of the content in this class is given as take-home assignments and tests.
 You will have a full 7 days to complete and turn in the work.
 The intention here is to give you more than sufficient time to complete the work because we do not rush data analysis.
-On the due date, I post the answers so you can check your work.
+On the due date, I will post the answers so you can check your work.
 After the answers are posted, there will be no points awarded for late work.

 ## Attendance Policy

 All content is provided as slides, handouts, and video content.
 Much of the work in this class will be conducted during the in-class session.
 As such, you must show up to class if you intend to get the content.
-Data analysis is a hands-on experience and the more doing it you engage in, the more efficient you will become.
+Data analysis is a hands-on experience, and the more doing it you engage in it, the more efficient you will become.

 ## Disclaimer